sdelatorrep/elixir_beacon/README.md

 ##Deploy the JAR
 To deploy the JAR run:
  ```
-java -jar elixir-beacon-0.3.jar --spring.profiles.active=test
+java -jar elixir-beacon-0.3.jar --spring.profiles.active=dev
  ```
 It will generate a log in the file **application.log** located in the same folder where the JAR is located.

-This argument <code>--spring.profiles.active=test</code> specifies the profile to be used.
+This argument <code>--spring.profiles.active=dev</code> specifies the profile to be used.
 By default, there are 2 profiles: **dev** and **test**.
 Each profile will use its own set of properties files.

-I. e. **test** profile will use:
+I. e. **dev** profile will use:
-* application-test.properties
+* application-dev.properties
-* application-test.yml
+* application-dev.yml

 Using the default configuration, the application will be available at: <localhost:9075/elixirbeacon/v03/>